Wherein Valentina plays her cards right.

 Getting a little carried away with her plan, she contacted the couturier and an antiques dealer before talking to the girls.

 She was leaving yet another dealer when she took note of the time.
 Rose would be at Paragon’s Cup already, playing her beautiful country violin and charming the crowd.
-She always drew a crowd.
-Valentina thought it astounding how many people she enchanted, without being aware of doing so.
+She always drew a sizable audience.
+Valentina thought it astounding how many people she enchanted, without even being aware she was doing so.

 Today would be no different.